pakistani-women-in-computing/pwic-chapter-guidelines/new-chapter-formation.md

 There are three main objectives for the Chapter Lead as soon as they are appointed in their role of leading a local chapter/community.

 ### Assembling the team
 It’s the responsibility of the Chapter lead to hire and get more people on the team as required.
-Please refer to [a relative link](chapter-team-roles.md) to look up the team roles required to be filled in for a chapter.
+Please refer to the Chapter's [Team Roles Document](chapter-team-roles.md) to look up the team roles required to be filled in for a chapter.

 The local team can be hired by advertising open roles on social media (local Facebook pages and communities, using LinkedIn network, holding a social meetup etc)
 Here's the form that can be sent out, to those interested, for open roles: [link](https://docs.google.com/forms/d/1-QnbsbEF5Oc_W9_8J73bGzINp2JTnkDI7lucUNUmnbk/prefill)